project-ferox/ferox-remotestorage/README.md

 # What is Remotestorage?

 Remotestorage provides client side applications with a means to read and write data to/from a remote server.
-Remotestorage can be your entire backend.
+A remotestorage server can be your entire backend.

 # How do you use it?

-Remotestorage provides a REST interface for creating, deleting, reading and updating documents.
+The remotestorage server provides a REST interface for creating, deleting, reading and updating documents.

 * Issuing a **PUT** request to `http://example.com/user/documents/todo.json` will create, or update, a document.
 * Issuing a **GET** request to `http://example.com/user/documents/todo.json` will read that document.